Queen-Uwitonze/triangle-track/README.md

  ...
 ## Project description.
 ...
-I will be building an application that will help us know whether a triangle is isosceles, equilateral, scalene or NOT a triangle at all.
+I will be building an application that will help us know whether a triangle is isosceles(when it has two eqwals sides or angles), equilateral(when it has three equals sides or angles), scalene(when sides or angles are not equals) or NOT a triangle at all.
 ...
 ## Author(s) information.
 ...